1972 Alabama Crimson Tide football team: Kentucky

 Coming off their bye week, the Crimson Tide retained their No. 7 team in the AP Poll prior to their game against Kentucky.
 In what was the first meeting against the Wildcats since their victory in 1947, Alabama won 35–0 at Birmingham.
 The Crimson Tide took a 14–0 lead in the first quarter after Terry Davis threw a seven-yard touchdown pass to Wayne Wheeler and then scored himself on a three-yard run.
 Still up only 14–0 as the teams entered the second half, Alabama extended their lead to 21–0 on a three-yard Steve Bisceglia touchdown run.

 The Crimson Tide then closed the game with a pair of fourth-quarter touchdowns.
 The first came on a nine-yard Bisceglia run and the second on a 48-yard Gary Rutledge pass to Ralph Stokes that made the final score 35–0.
 In their previous meeting, Kentucky was led by head coach Bear Bryant, who since that time had moved on and was Alabama's head coach for this game.
-The victory improved Alabama's all-time record against Kentucky 25–1–1.